Neck Care in KL Without Surgery

 Slip disc or slipped disc are the two most common terms used to describe bulging, prolapsed, protruded, ruptured, herniated, or extruded spinal discs.
 Slip discs, including bulging, protruded, and herniated discs, occur in patients with existing degenerative changes in their spinal joints but, most notably, in the spinal disc.

 A disc bulge or a herniated disc is a medical condition reflective of damage in the architecture of the disc, causing it to swell and protrude outwards or beyond its confined borders and limits.
 A disc bulge is a term descriptive of a mild slipped disc, while the protruded, prolapsed, herniated, and extruded discs describe moderate to severe forms of slipped discs.
-Disc bulge and disc herniations in the neck are painful conditions.
-The pain experienced from a bulging disc may be limited to the neck and top of the shoulders.
-However, a herniated disc (a severe form of a disc bulge) can become severely painful and cause symptoms in the neck, upper back, arms, hands, fingers, and legs.
+Disc bulge and disc herniations in the neck are uncomfortable conditions.
+The discomfort experienced from a bulging disc may be limited to the neck and top of the shoulders.
+However, a herniated disc (a severe form of a disc bulge) can become severely uncomfortable and cause symptoms in the neck, upper back, arms, hands, fingers, and legs.

 What Are The Different Types of Disc Bulges?